 Tel: (212) 242 38 13 and 14

 Istanbul Museum of Modern Art

 Opened its doors in December 2004, this is the first museum of modern and contemporary art in Istanbul.
 Committed to sharing Turkey's artistic creativity and cultural identity with the local and international art worlds, the museum hosts a broad array of interdisciplinary activities.
-The museum was housed at renovated old docks in Karaköy district facing Topkapi Palace, but due to reconstruction of the pier it's now temporarily located in Beyoglu district.
+The museum building is compeletely renovated and re-opened in May 2023 at Galataport cruise ship pier in Tophane neighborhood.
 It offers a variety of cultural activities in its permanent and temporary exhibition halls, photography gallery, spaces for educational and social programs, library, cinema, cafe and souvenir shop.
 One can find in this private museum almost everything on modern Turkish Arts.

 Tel: (212) 334 73 00

 On the order of Ataturk, this museum was opened in 1937 in the crown prince suites of Dolmabahce Palace.
 It was the first art museum in Turkey and only one in Istanbul until 2004.
 The permanent collection presents a panoramic view of the Turkish plastic arts and also includes works of world famous artists, an impressionist collection, sculptures and works of military painters.

 Fine collection of 19th and 20th century Turkish painting and sculpture.